KennethTrecy/abstract_chearmyp_token/README.md

 ```

 ### Initialization
-This template should be initialized to adhere in [Conventional Commits specification] for organize
+If you want to contribute, this repository should be initialized to adhere in [Conventional Commits specification] for organize
 commits and automated generation of change log.

 #### Prerequisites